jameskimmel/network-stuff/CG-NAT.md

 https://www.wieistmeineip.de and look for your IPv4.
 If your IP is between 100.64.0.0 - 100.127.255.255 you have CG-NAT.
 Beware, just because your IP is not in that range, does not mean that you don't have CG-NAT!
-You also need to run test 2 to rule that out.
+You also need to run test2 to rule that out.

-### Test 2: Based on hops
+### Test2: Based on hops
 You can also check if you have CG-NAT based on how many hops it takes to reach your IPv4.
 If it takes one hop, you don't have CG-NAT.
 If it takes two hops, you have CG-NAG.